 It could be tempting, it could be that someone gave you the advice that you’ll need to have your guest post seen on blogs with large followings so you can drive a massive amount of targeted traffic.

-Instead, start looking for guest post opportunity from bloggers who are just some years into the game or those who are just a bit above you in blogging status.
+Instead, start looking for guest post opportunity from bloggers who are just some years into the game.
+Those who are just a bit above you in blogging status.

-Fine if you can get that, but instead of chasing that BIG break or influential endorsement, start small and get people’s eyes on your contents is what really matter.
+Fine if you can get that.
+But instead of chasing that BIG break or influential endorsement, start small.
+Getting people’s eyes on your contents is what really matter at this stage.

 From these smaller blogs, assuming you’re doing a good job with your guest post by writing useful contents, it may open the doors for that river flowing stream you’re looking for.